PyFilesystem/pyfilesystem/docs/implementersguide.rst

 The following methods are required for a minimal Filesystem interface:

     * :meth:`~fs.base.FS.open` Opens a file for read/writing
-    * :meth:`~fs.base.FS.isfile` Check wether the path exists and is a file
+    * :meth:`~fs.base.FS.isfile` Check whether the path exists and is a file
-    * :meth:`~fs.base.FS.isdir` Check wether a path exists and is a directory
+    * :meth:`~fs.base.FS.isdir` Check whether a path exists and is a directory
     * :meth:`~fs.base.FS.listdir` List the contents of a directory
     * :meth:`~fs.base.FS.makedir` Create a new directory
     * :meth:`~fs.base.FS.remove` Remove an existing file